Can CRISPR Help The World To Combat COVID-19?

 Targeted destruction of Covid 19 using CRISPR technology?

-Scientists are now also working toward harnessing CRISPR’s natural viral-defence properties to develop a novel antiviral effective against COVID19.
+Scientists are now also working toward harnessing CRISPR’s natural viral-defense properties to develop a novel antiviral effective against COVID19.
 CRISPR-Cas13, which is a type of CRISPR system that targets RNA, rather than DNA, is being engineered to attack SARS-CoV-2 within patients.

 Known today as the PAC-MAN (Prophylactic Anti-viral CRISPR in huMAN cells) technology, when tested under laboratory conditions on synthetic SARS-CoV-2 it decreased the count of the virus by 90%.
 Whilst it is still in the initial stages, scientists truly believe that the PAC-MAN technology could become a pan-coronavirus inhibition strategy, effective against all variants of coronavirus.